Generic Name: glimepiride (glye MEP ir ide)

 How should I take Amaryl?

 Take Amaryl exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Your doctor may occasionally change your dose to make sure you get the best results.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Amaryl is usually taken once a day with breakfast or the first main meal of the day.
 Follow your doctor's instructions.
-Take Amaryl with a full glass of water.
-Know the signs of low blood sugar (hypoglycemia) and how to recognize them: headache, hunger, weakness, sweating, tremor, irritability, or trouble concentrating.
+Take with a full glass of water.

-Amaryl is only part of a complete program of treatment that may also include diet, exercise, weight control, foot care, eye care, dental care, and testing your blood sugar.
-Follow your diet, medication, and exercise routines very closely.
-Changing any of these factors can affect your blood sugar levels.
+Amaryl is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
+Follow your doctor's instructions very closely.

 What happens if I miss a dose?